yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/javascript/message-createforward-javascript-snippets.md

       }
      ]
   },
-  comment: 'Dana, just want to make sure you get this; you'll need this if the project gets approved.'
+  comment: 'Dana, just want to make sure you get this; you\'ll need this if the project gets approved.'
 };

 let res = await client.api('/me/messages/AAMkADA1MTAAAH5JaLAAA=/createForward')